 In wave 11, we added a top-up sample and the cross-sectional weights integrate the main sample and the top-up sample.
 In both samples the initial weights are calculated as described above, followed by a non-response adjustment.
 These weights are then integrated for the parts of each sample that represents the same portion of the population (i.e. the Australian population apart from those who arrived in Australia after 2001).
 A final calibration step ensures the HILDA estimates match known population estimates.
 See Watson (2012) for details.
+From wave 12 onwards, an attrition adjustment is made from wave 1 for the main sample and from wave 11 for the top-up sample (as described in the section above on the weights for waves 2 to 10).
+The temporary sample members currently living with permanent sample members are included in the cross-sectional weights applicable for the wave.

-4.21.2 Longitudinal Weights
+4.23.2 Longitudinal Weights